FrozenBurrito/id3stego/readme.md

     * As an extension activity for interested students, try using a different utility to dump and investigate all id3v2 metadata from an output file or example-output-test.mp3.
 * Note about verbosity:
     * Always prints verbose progress output.
-    * To help me better understand Rust, verbose error propagation used ('?' always expanded to match)
+    * Verbose error propagation used ('?' always expanded to match)
         * There is probably a more idiomatic and less verbose way to handle error propagation and messages (custom error types?).
-May revisit this as I learn more Rust.
+I may revisit this as I learn more Rust.

 ## What if I want to build id3stego myself?